cjbassi/recover-youtube-videos/README.md

 ## Usage

-1. Install the app: `go get github.com/cjbassi/recover-youtube-videos`
+1. Install the app: `cargo install --git https://github.com/cjbassi/recover-youtube-videos`
 2. Setup a Google Cloud Platform project with the YouTube api enabled
 3. Create a folder to store the app data
-4. Download the API credentials into the folder and name it `client_secrets.json`
+4. Download the API credentials into the folder and name it `client_secret.json`
 5. Run the app with the folder path as a cli argument

 Several files will be created: